CodesByNeeraj/Langchain-restaurant-project/README.md

 # Restaurant Name Generator
-Welcome to the Restaurant Name Generator app!
+I had real fun building this Restaurant Name Generator app!
 This web application helps you come up with a creative and catchy name for your restaurant based on the cuisine of your choice.
 In addition, it suggests a list of menu items that fit the vibe of your restaurant.

 The app is built using Streamlit and powered by Langchain, an innovative framework for creating LLM-based (Large Language Model) applications.
 It generates restaurant names and food items dynamically based on your chosen cuisine.